Cronos1402/All-wallet-Drainer/README.md

 # All-wallet-Drainer
 I have upgraded the draining script to drain any wallet on BEP20 ERC20

 #Public Repo is only for reference.
-Contact Cronos for All Scripts
+Contact Cronoson Telegram for All working Scripts

 # ` ALL IN ONE DRAINER `
 # ` PRICE IS CONSTANTLY CHANGING.
 MESSAGE ME ON TELEGRAM TO GET FULL PRICE OF FRONTEND AND BACKEND. `